ezralazuardy/lazuardy.tech/README.md

 ## lazuardy.tech

 This is a repository for the landing page of Lazuardy.
-Built using [Next](https://nextjs.org) and [TypeScript](https://typescriptlang.org).
+Built using [Next](https://nextjs.org).

 > #### Disclaimer
 >